New York State Route 25B: History

 New York City did not have posted routes until mid-December 1934.
 Several routes that had ended at the eastern city line (the Queens–Nassau County border), such as NY 25, were extended westward at this time.
 By the following year, NY 25B was assigned to the portion of Hillside Avenue between Braddock Avenue in Queens and Jericho Turnpike in Westbury, serving as a northerly alternate route of NY 25 between the two locations.
 The alignment of the route has not been changed since that time.
 The junction at the east end of the route was originally an at-grade intersection.
 It was reconfigured into an interchange c.
 1967.

 Major intersections

+County Route 85

+County Route 85 is a 0.69 mi county road known as East Williston Road, located entirely within the Incorporated Village of East Williston, in Nassau County, New York, United States.

+CR 85 consists of the portion of New York State Route 25B owned by Nassau County and maintained by the Nassau County Department of Public Works.

+Route description

+County Route 85 begins at NY 25B's grade crossing at the East Williston station on the Long Island Rail Road's Oyster Bay Branch – the location of the border between East Williston and Williston Park; west of this grade crossing, NY 25B is owned and maintained by the New York State Department of Transportation (NYSDOT).
+From there, it travels east through the Village of East Williston, soon intersecting High Street.
+It continues east from there and soon reaches a signalized intersection with Roslyn Road (CR 7A).
+From there, it continues east, soon reaching an intersection with Congress Avenue before passing the East Williston Union Free School District's North Side School.
+It continues east from there, shortly thereafter reaching the border between East Williston and Mineola; the CR 85 designation and Nassau County ownership and maintenance terminate at this location, with NY 25B reverting back to NYSDOT ownership and maintenance.